OWASP/owasp-summit-2017/content/participant/remote/Simon-Whittaker.md

 chapter-leader  :
 when-day        :
 status          : empty
-working-sessions: Threat Modeling Cloud Migration
+sessions: Threat Modeling Cloud Migration
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---